Blendo Games

 Blendo Games is an American independent video game development company based in Culver City, California.
 It was founded by Brendon Chung in 2010 and is primarily a one-person effort.
-Blendo Games gained more widespread exposure with Gravity Bone and Flotilla.
+Blendo Games gained widespread exposure with Gravity Bone and Flotilla.
 The following Atom Zombie Smasher was met with critical praise.
 The studio has also released several other games in several genres.